antiPhaseDomain/Truffula/README.md

 Silence is less of a framework and more of a collection of tools, ideas, and methedologies to get up and running with a web app as quickly and painlessly as possible.

+Now including:

+* No node_modules or package.json necessary.
+* Using Chrome as your only IDE.
+* No bundling, compiling, or transpiling needed.
+* Works in all modern browsers (IE11 support [in progress](https://github.com/antiPhaseDomain/silence/issues/1)).

 ## Quick Start